kmoore1616/WCU-Wind-Tunnel/README.md

 ## Overview of System

-This document describes the functioning of the WCU Wind Tunnel software, firmware, and data collection hardware design, and is meant as a springboard for new developer
+This document describes the functioning of the WCU Wind Tunnel software, firmware, and data collection hardware design, and is meant as an entrypoint for anybody who needs to understand any part of the system.

 ### Nomenclature